 Did you ever forget that password or pattern you set up last time on your phone?
 It happens to many of us, especially when it has been changed recently.
 If you can’t recall your phone password or pattern for some reason, performing a factory reset is one option to recover access.
 But then, unless you have backed up the contents, you’d lose all the data stored on the device.
 You may be able to reinstall your apps from Google Play, but any preferences or saved progress within the apps will also be lost.

 If you are an Android user, there are a few ways to reset your phone password without losing any data.
-In this article, we’ll explore a few of these workarounds.
+In this article, we’ll show you how to reset Android password without losing data.

 Table of Contents